 The 7 Series has standard child safety locks to prevent children from opening the rear doors.
 The Flying Spur doesn’t offer child safety locks.

-The 7 Series has standard Active Head Restraints, which use a specially designed headrest to protect the driver and front passenger from whiplash.
-During a rear-end collision, the Active Head Restraints system moves the headrests forward to prevent neck and spine injuries.
-At the same time the pretensioning seatbelts fire, removing slack from the belts.
+The 7 Series has standard Active Headrests, which use a specially designed headrest to protect the driver and front passenger from whiplash.
+During a rear-end collision, the Active Headrests system moves the headrests forward to prevent neck and spine injuries.
 The Flying Spur doesn’t offer a whiplash protection system.

 The 7 Series offers optional City Collision Mitigation, which use forward mounted sensors to warn the driver of a possible collision ahead.
 If the driver doesn’t react and the system determines a collision is imminent, it automatically applies the brakes at full-force in order to reduce the force of the crash or avoid it altogether.
 The Flying Spur doesn't offer collision warning or crash mitigation brakes.